Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 NEH Summer Institutes allow K-12 educators an opportunity to enrich and revitalize their teaching through the study of humanities topics that bear upon K-12 education.
 Participants will receive a certificate upon completion of the program, but the programs are not intended to duplicate graduate-level courses.

-This institute will welcome 30 participants to pursue an intensive program of study under a team of scholarly experts, who present a range of perspectives on American women’s history.
+This institute will welcome 30 participants to pursue an intensive program of study under a team of scholarly experts, who present a range of perspectives on the history of women in the Americas.
 Participants and scholars will mutually explore connections between scholarship and teaching of women’s history in the K-12 classroom.

-Participants are expected to attend all parts of the two-week institute and engage fully as professionals in the work.
+Participants are expected to attend all meetings and engage fully as professionals in the work of the project.
 During the project, participants may not undertake teaching assignments or professional activities unrelated to their participating in the project.
 Those who, for any reason, do not complete the full tenure of the project will receive a reduced stipend.